 (email at email@example.com)

-I studied Anglo-Saxon, Norse and Celtic at the University of Cambridge and Theology at the Albert-Ludwigs-Universität, Freiburg-im-Breisgau; I am currently a lecturer in early medieval history.
+I studied Anglo-Saxon, Norse and Celtic at the University of Cambridge and Theology at the Albert-Ludwigs-Universität, Freiburg-im-Breisgau; I am currently Associate Professor of Early Medieval History.
+Before coming to Durham I held posts in Cambridge, Leicester and Exeter.

-My previous research has focused on history, theology, literature and archaeology in Anglo-Saxon England and early medieval Europe.
-In 2009 I was awarded an Early Career Fellowship by the Leverhulme Trust to study the interplay between theology and society in Anglo-Saxon England.
-My book, Heaven and Earth in Anglo-Saxon England: theology and society in an age of faith, was published by Ashgate in 2013, in the series Studies in Early Medieval Britain.
+My first book, Heaven and Earth in Anglo-Saxon England (2013, Ashgate), arose from research undertaken during an early career fellowship funded by the Leverhulme Trust (awarded 2009) to study the interplay between theology and society in early medieval England.
 Using a series of case-studies, this book shows how theology interacted with and was shaped by the secular world, while also exploring the ways in which lay individuals – although isolated for the most part from the intricacies of theological discussion – nevertheless were evidently influenced by these and responded to them in their own lives and actions.
+My current research divides into three main strands: 1) the afterlife in late antiquity and the early Middle Ages; 2) scientific thought in, and environmental history of, the first millennium CE; 3) late antique and early medieval Calabria (southern Italy).

 - Kelly Clarke